isomerpages/mccy-iccs/pages/Young Leaders' Programme.md

 Key segments of the programme include:

-* **Innovation Track** is a showcase of ground-up initiatives that foster learning and interaction to tackle social cohesion problems
+* **Innovation Track:** A showcase of ground-up initiatives that foster learning and interaction to tackle social cohesion problems.

-* **TED Talk-style Sharing Sessions** by young faith leaders who are also social media influencers
+* **TED Talk-style Sharing Sessions:** Conducted by young faith leaders who are also social media influencers.

-* **Youth Dialogue** for open and honest sharing on pertinent social cohesion topics of the day
+* **Youth Dialogue:** For open and honest sharing on pertinent social cohesion topics of the day.

-* **Workshop** by prominent guest speaker to inspire true leadership and interfaith relationships and cooperation
+* **Workshop:** By prominent guest speaker to inspire true leadership and interfaith relationships and cooperation.

-Watch this space and follow our Facebook and Instagram pages for snippets of our programme.